 — Dennis Dio Parker, assistant manager of Toyota’s North American Production Support Center and North American Lead for the AMT Program

 In West Virginia’s Simulated Workplace Initiative, employer partners play a key role in bringing the real world to the classroom and helping students learn how to thrive in a business environment as they earn college credits and work toward advanced industry and postsecondary credentials with real value in the workplace.
 Authentic projects transform the classroom into a business environment in which students not only have to apply academic, technical and workplace skills to solve problems, but also be punctual, follow “company” protocols, provide good customer service and work well with teammates.

-To foster partnerships between industry and education, Kentucky ensures that employers speak first in discussions about the competencies and skills students need, according to Dale Winkler, associate commissioner in the state’s Office of Career and Technical Education.
+To foster partnerships between industry and education, Kentucky ensures that employers speak first in discussions about the competencies and skills students need.
 The Tech Ready Apprentices for Careers in Kentucky (TRACK) initiative, piloted in 2013, is driven by industry input and builds a pipeline to postsecondary apprenticeships by providing high school students with pre-apprenticeships.
 Participating employers choose a minimum of four courses from the manufacturing course offerings at the student’s school or technical center.
 One course is a cooperative-education placement.
 Students who successfully complete the program earn an industry certification and receive credit for all on-the-job hours worked toward the apprenticeship.
 Other than student wages, there are no costs to employers.

 What can states do to encourage employer partnerships?

 Commission members urge states to incentivize, protect and reward employers who offer work-based learning and partner with schools, districts, and community and technical colleges to build strong career pathways.
 Actions recommended in Credentials for All include: